MyZenKey/sp-sdk-ios/README.md

 ### 6.3 Request Parameters

-There are several parameters that you may wish to configure for your authorization request, as noted in this section.
+There are several parameters that you can configure with your authorization request, as noted in this section.

 #### 6.3.1 Scopes

-By you should always include the `.openid` scope.
-To use additional scopes, set them on the button and they will be added to the request.
+Select each of the userinfo `scopes` to be added to the authorization request.

+**NOTE: ** The `.openid` scope is required.

 ```swift
     let scopes: [Scope] = [.openid, .email, .name]